marksmccann/modality/README.md

 `isOpen()` | none | `boolean` | tells you if the modal is open or not `setTrigger()` | DOM Object | `instance` | sets a DOM object to open/close modal when clicked

-There are multiple ways to retrieve an instance.
+There are two ways to retrieve an instance:

+1a.
 The first and easiest way is when initializing the modal:

 ```javascript